keshvi-kapadia/keshvi-kapadia/README.md

 # 💫 About Me:
+🖥 Aspiring IT Professional<br>
-🔭 I’m currently pursuing BscIT degree at Department of ICT of VNSGU<br>
+🔭 Pursuing BscIT degree at Department of ICT of VNSGU<br>
 👯I’m looking to collaborate on hackathons<br>
 🌱 I’m currently learning DSA concepts<br>
 ⚡ Fun fact:Love Music🎵